-- Password Management: DO NOT use the same password for multiple online services.
-If a service get compromised hackers will try your passwords with other common online services such as PayPal, Amazon, Microsoft, etc. Instead, use a Password Manager like LastPass.
+Using the same password for multiple online services is a significant security risk.
+If a service gets compromised, hackers will try your passwords with other standard online services such as PayPal, Amazon, Microsoft, etc. To avoid this, use a password manager like LastPass.